radams2000/Matlab_LTspice_Opt/README.md

 The software may be downloaded using the link here.

-There are 2 zip files, one containing the Matlab code, and one containing a few sample LTspice schematics.
-Also you will find a Readme.pdf, that contains detailed instrucrions on how to set up and run your optimization schematics.
+Download the zip file, and unzip in a directory on your computer.
+Move all the Matlab ".m" files to a directory where you will run Matlab.
+Move the LTspice ".asc" files to a directory where you will store your schenatics.
+See the Readme.pdf file for detailed instruction on how to run the Matlab program.